jasylwong/gilded_rose_js/README.md

 Another major hurdle for me was using JavaScript, with Ruby being my programming "mother tongue".
 This proved challenging for both reading the legacy code, and writing my own code.
 Lots of time was spent researching and experimenting with syntax new to me.
 Key finding: Ruby and JS have lots of differences!

+Something else I'm still developing is the ability to make judgement calls where multiple 'good coding practices' may conflict.
+For example, I tried to keep classes and objects as short as possible, but still adhere to the Single Responsibility Principle.
+I prioritised the latter, thinking that having slightly more lines in a class would warrant having clear, simple, functions that do only one thing.
+This is definitely a skill I want to really improve on, as it will save me significant time.